JavaMoney/jsr354-ri/moneta-core/src/main/asciidoc/userguide.md

 #### Register your own Roundings

-You can add additional roundings by registering instances of +RoundingProviderSpi+.
-Be default this has to be done based on the mechanism as defined by the Java +ServiceLoader+.
+You can add additional roundings by registering instances of `RoundingProviderSpi`.
+Be default this has to be done based on the mechanism as defined by the Java `ServiceLoader`.

-_Implement a +RoundingProviderSpi+ providing a currency rounding for "BTC" (Bitcoin)_
+_Implement a `RoundingProviderSpi` providing a currency rounding for "BTC" (Bitcoin)_
 ```java
 public final class TestRoundingProvider implements RoundingProviderSpi {